satadruNEU/dashboard-app/README.md

-# Influur Dashboard
+# Influencer Management Dashboard

 A modern, responsive dashboard built with React, TypeScript, and Vite.
 This dashboard is optimized for screen widths between 1360px and 1440px.

 ## Live Demo

-The dashboard is deployed and available at: [https://dashboard-app-inf.vercel.app/](https://dashboard-app-inf.vercel.app/)
+The dashboard is deployed and available at: [https://dashboard-app-qwerty.vercel.app/](https://dashboard-app-qwerty.vercel.app/)

 ## Features